The Inca Trail is one of the best trekking routes in the world, combining spectacular landscapes, a fascinating history, and a challenging adventure.

 From this point, you will witness the sunrise and admire one of the Seven Wonders of the World for the first time.
 The fortress of Machu Picchu awaits you with all its magic, surrounded by the towering mountains of Huayna Picchu and Machu Picchu.
 This is an incomparable reward after the hike.
 After passing through Inti Punku, you’ll ascend to the highest platform of the citadel to take in the view.

-The itinerary inside Machu Picchu with Salkantay Trekking includes Circuit 1 – Panoramic, which offers an incredible view of the citadel with the Huayna Picchu and Huchuy Picchu mountains in the background, creating a stunning setting.
-This route does not require physical effort, allowing you to enjoy and appreciate this Wonder of the World at your own pace.
+The itinerary within Machu Picchu with Salkantay Trekking includes Circuit 1 – Panoramic, a route that offers a spectacular view of the citadel with the Huayna Picchu and Huchuy Picchu mountains in the background, creating a truly impressive setting.
+This tour does not require great physical effort, so you can enjoy and appreciate this Wonder of the World at your own pace; however, remember that this circuit does not include access to the mountains of Machu Picchu or the internal sectors of the citadel.

 If you want to explore the fortress more deeply or climb the mythical mountains of Huayna Picchu, Huchuy Picchu, or Machu Picchu Mountain, you’ll need an additional ticket.
 The other routes are subject to availability and come at an extra cost.
 Contact us for more information about this additional service well in advance to avoid missing out on your tickets.